JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

 As usual, several iterations will take place until you get it right.

 !!!
 Note
-    Throughout this document it is assumed you have a working single VM standard Janssen installation
+    Throughout this document it is assumed you have a standard single-VM Janssen installation

 ## Design and code